7 Reasons to Move to Ocala, Florida

 One of the most unique things to do in Ocala is explore the Ocala National Forest, the southernmost forest in the continental U.S. and the world’s largest scrub forest.
 Escape the everyday with more than 430,000 acres of botanical diversity, all sorts of wildlife, and greater than 600 lakes and rivers.

-One of the most unique features within the Ocala National Forest is the natural springs.
-Formed by water flowing through limestone in an underground aquifer, these beautiful oases are a consistent 72 degrees year-round and are a wonder to behold with crystal-clear waters a natural window to aquatic plants, unique rock formations, and colorful fish and wildlife.
-Swimming, snorkeling, scuba diving, and canoeing or kayaking are all activities you can enjoy at various springs in the Forest such as Alexander Springs, Salt Springs, and Juniper Springs.
+Natural Florida springs are perhaps the most unique feature of the Ocala National Forest.
+Formed by water flowing through limestone in an underground aquifer, these beautiful oases are 72 degrees year-round and a wonder to behold with crystal-clear waters providing a natural window to aquatic plants, unique rock formations, and colorful fish and wildlife.
+Swimming, snorkeling, scuba diving, and canoeing or kayaking are all activities you can enjoy at various springs in the Forest, such as Alexander Springs, Salt Springs, and Juniper Springs.

 And that is far from all!
+A laid-back day may include a scenic drive, a picnic, and perhaps fishing.
 An extensive trail system provides hiking, biking, and horseback riding, and includes idyllic bridges and boardwalks from which to observe wildlife.
 If motorized sports are more your speed, motorized boats can be used on various lakes and rivers, and miles of OHV trails let you experience the Forest on motorcycles, ATVs, and UTVs.
 For an overnight stay, there are several campgrounds and cabins for rent.

 Silver Springs State Park

 Florida’s springs aren’t limited to the Forest.
 A national landmark and nature park with one of the world’s largest freshwater springs, Silver Springs State Park is located just east of Ocala.
-The park is perhaps best known for its glass-bottom boats that provide you with a unique look at the spring.
-You can also kayak, paddleboard, canoe, hike, camp, and even shop and dine within the park!
+The park is perhaps best known for its glass-bottom boats, first operated here in the 1870's, and providing a unique experience to see an underwater world.
+The main spring is surrounded by serene gardens and historic structures dating to a time when visitors arrived here by steamship, via the Silver River.
+You can also kayak, paddleboard, canoe, hike, bicycle, horseback ride, camp, and even shop and dine within the park.
+There is an amphitheater, cabins and pavilions for rent, gardens, a museum, and settings for weddings and private events.

 Outdoor activities are plentiful in Ocala thanks to the city’s wealth of green space and Florida’s beautiful year-round weather.
-In addition to the above-mentioned destinations, some of Ocala’s best outdoor activities include:
+In addition to the National Forest and State Parks mentioned above, some of Ocala’s best outdoor activities include:

-• Sholom Park, complete with picturesque labyrinths and botanic gardens designed to provide a peaceful escape from everyday life;
+• Sholom Park, with trails winding through open prairies and shaded tree canopies, features picturesque labyrinths and botanic gardens designed as an urban escape from everyday life.

-• Carney Island Recreation and Conservation Area on the shores of Lake Weir, which includes over 750 acres of trails, playgrounds, and beaches, with concession stands during the summer months;
+• Carney Island Recreation and Conservation Area on the shores of Lake Weir includes more than 700 acres of trails, playgrounds, and beaches, with concession stands during the summer months, and restaurants along the lakeshore.

-• World-class horse competitions and shows including events at the 300-acre World Equestrian Center, hosting indoor and outdoor arenas, stables, five expo centers, luxury hotel accommodations, curated shopping and dining, and more.
+• World-class horse competitions and shows, including events at the 300-acre World Equestrian Center, hosting indoor and outdoor arenas, stables, expo centers, luxury hotel accommodations, curated shopping and dining, and more.

 6. An Affordable Cost of Living

 Ocala boasts a strong economy with an affordable cost of living when compared with other Florida cities.
-For example, according to BestPlaces.net, Orlando is 23% more expensive and Tampa is 23.5% more expensive to call home than Ocala, and Ocala’s cost of living is 16.2% less than the U.S. average!
+According to BestPlaces.net, living in Orlando or Tampa is 23% more expensive than Ocala, and Ocala’s cost of living is 13% less than the U.S. average and 15.6% cheaper than the average for Florida!

 While Ocala is considered a small city, many find living here is just right thanks to the affordability, job availability, and access to daily necessities (not to mention all the great things to do in Ocala).